MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 With these optimizations in place, and conforming DNS servers, using SVCB does not add network latency to connection setup.

 Moreover, if an A or AAAA response arrives before an SVCB response, a client which prefers ESNI SHOULD wait up to CD milliseconds before starting secure connections to either address.
 (Clients may begin TCP connections in this time.
 QUIC connections should wait.
-This allows receipt of latent keying material in a SVCR repsonse.)
+This allows receipt of latent keying material in a SVCB repsonse.)
 If an SVCB record with a "esnikeys" value and "ipv4hint" or "ipv6hint" values arrives and one of those hints matches an in-progress connection, the secure connection should proceed using the provided ESNI keying material.
-However, if neither a "ipv4hint" nor "ipv6hint" is available, the client MUST resolve the SvcDomainName in the SVCB response and connect to the preferred A or AAAA adddress according to the procedure in {{client-behavior}}.
+If neither a "ipv4hint" nor "ipv6hint" is available, clients must then resolve the SvcDomainName in the SVCB response to the preferred A or AAAA adddress.
+If a client's DNS cache has valid A or AAAA records for the SvcDomainName, those SHOULD be used.
+Otherwise, clients MUST resolve SvcDomainName to according to the procedure in {{client-behavior}}.

 CD (Connection Delay) is a configurable parameter.
 The recommended value is 50 milliseconds, as per the guidance in {{!HappyEyeballsV2=RFC8305}}.

 A nonconforming recursive resolver might not return all the information